 (Case Study) Replicate the Secret of This Highly Profitable Consultancy

 However, I also spend much time talking to firms that do not need my help.
-They are hugely successful – they have high profits, their consultants are known as experts, they have low turnover, etc.
+They are hugely successful – they have high profits, their consultants are known as trusted experts, they have low consultant turnover, etc.

-So today, I’d like to share a story of a mid-size consulting firm I got in touch with not too long ago.
+In this article, I’d like to share a story of a mid-size consulting firm I got in touch with not too long ago.
 Let’s call it Consultancy X.

 This firm’s annual revenue per full-time employee is 2-3X the market average.
 They constantly turn away requests from prospects because they do not fit their narrowly defined area of expertise.
 In fact, there is a waitlist for Consultancy X’s services.
-It sounds like a dream.
+It sounds like a dream, right?
 Well, suffice it to say that they do not need my help.

 The reason I’m sharing their story?
-Because the secret to their success is not some superhuman abilities or an immense amount of luck.
+Because 'the secret' to their success is not some superhuman abilities or an immense amount of luck.
 It’s a straightforward strategy that any consulting firm can adopt and adapt to its context.

 Consultancy X at a glance